CNAG-Biomedical-Informatics/pheno-ranker/docs/generic-json.md

     </figure>

-    By default, the ids in each catalog will be renamed to `C1_`, `C2_` and so on, but you can add your own preffixes with `--append-prefix`.
+    By default, the IDs in each catalog will be renamed to `C1_`, `C2_` and so on, but you can add your own prefixes with `--append-prefixes`.

     ## Example 2: Set up catalog nomenclature prefixes